Tamarama: Population

+Incomes for this area were high, at $4,522 weekly household income compared to the national average of $1,746; other metrics were high as well such as personal income at $1,788 (the national median was $805), and family income which was $4,771 compared to the national median of $2,120.
+Monthly mortgage repayments were also high at $4,109.

 Tamarama Beach

 Tamarama Beach is a small beach between two prominent headlands, with a sand filled valley to the back, surrounded by pleasant parkland and picnic areas.
 Tamarama is an extremely narrow beach and deceptive for its size.
 Tamarama Beach is often referred to as Glamarama (or Glamourama), owing to the alleged abundance of glamorous people who sunbathe (often topless), on what must be one of the smallest strips of sand in the state.
 Tamarama Surf Club is located on the northern side, perched up on the headland where it overlooks the entire beach.

 Because of its deep water, small size and easterly aspect, Tamarama is dangerous for most swimmers even in a moderate ocean swell.
 Tamarama is considered the most dangerous patrolled beach in New South Wales, with more rescues per thousand bathers than any other of Sydney's beaches, by the Tamarama Surf Life Saving Club.

-A small swell can produce rip currents of up to 2 metres a second (which is about the speed of the current 50m men's world record).
+A small swell can produce rip currents of up to 2 metres a second (which is about the speed of the current 50 metre men's world record).
 One or two rip currents are always present, making the entire surf zone virtually all rip.
 When the swell really rolls in, an offshore rock shelf shapes a stunning 12 to 15-foot wave that draws committed board-riders, photographers and onlookers, taking in the grand spectacle from the cliffs above.

 Just to the north of Tamarama Beach is the locality of Mackenzies Bay, which is also a part of the shoreline boundary of Tamarama.